Physical Activity and Lung Cancer

 - Even low intensity movement like taking a walk to get the mail or light stretching in bed can make a person feel better.

-You can brainstorm with your doctor about safe and affordable ways to stay active.
+You can brainstorm with your doctor about safe and affordable ways to stay active with lung cancer.

 - Anxiety, Stress and Depression